MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I classify only new data, or can I also classify existing data?

 Azure Information Protection policy actions take effect when documents are saved and emails are sent, for both new content and changes to existing content.

-If you have saved files that you want to classify, simply open and save them in your Office application.

-Currently, you cannot scan and apply classification in bulk, and must open and save each document in the Office application.

 ## Can I use Azure Information Protection for classification only, without enforcing encryption and restricting usage rights?